mediaurl/mediaurl-js/docs/deployment.md

 # Deployment guide

-Instructions on how to deploy a WATCHED addon to various hosting providers.
+Instructions on how to deploy a MediaURL addon to various hosting providers.

 - [Heroku](#Heroku)